 There are various other tests you can do to determine fake metals, including the scratching or biting test — but we’d advise leaving that to the professionals!
 Which leads us neatly to our final point…

-If you’re not confident about the quality or authenticity of your jewellery, always seek a second opinion!
-Visit a jeweller or pawn shop and find a professional appraiser who can take a look at your jewellery and allay any doubts you may have.
+If you’re not confident about the quality or authenticity of your jewellery, and suspect you’ve bought fake earrings, always seek a second opinion!
+Visit a jeweller or pawn shop and find a professional appraiser who can take a look at them and allay any doubts you may have.

 Of course, buying jewellery from a reputable jeweller is one instant way to ensure quality, high-end pieces.
-Across the Joshua James collection, you can discover a stunning variety of women’s necklaces, bracelets, watches and charms from top brands such as Olivia Burton, ChloBo, Nomination and Trollbeads.
+Across the Joshua James collection, you can discover a stunning variety of women’s necklaces, bracelets, watches and charms from top brands such as Thomas Sabo, ChloBo, Swarovski and more.
 Explore the full collection today to find the perfect new piece for you.